 Platform is the tools you use to send your content to your audience.

-Small and medium sized businesses face some difficulties in managing effectively each of these 3 key elements.
+Small and mid-sized businesses face difficulties in managing effectively each of these three key elements.
 Let's break them down and analyze them one by one.

 The definition of a small or medium-sized business varies by country (based on turnover and number of employees).
 In this article we consider businesses without dedicated marketing departments neither having specialized staff for email marketing activities.
 At the same time we offer insights that are applicable to any business regardless of its size.